Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/source/README.md

 1. Click the `Create` button at the bottom right of the dialog.

 1. If you look at the contents of the `source` directory, you will now find a hidden folder named `.idea`.
 This is the folder in which PyCharm saves all of its settings for your project.
 If you delete the `.idea` directory you will have to completely reconfigure the project.
-Now a big deal now, but later ...
+Not a big deal now, but later ...

 1. At this point you will just need to explore a bit on your own to find your way around.
 Here is a good starting point: [PyCharm: Overview of the user interface](https://www.jetbrains.com/help/pycharm/guided-tour-around-the-user-interface.html)